geoview-core - v2.2.0

 Returns number | undefined

-The estimated stepping value based on the min and max values
+The estimated stepping value based on the min and max values, or undefined

 Parameters